Bourke Water Tower Art, Australian Silo Art Trail

 PROUDLY SUPPORTED BY PAINT PLACE.

-In 1962 Gundabooka man Percy Hobson was the first Indigenous athlete to win a medal at the Commonwealth games.
-At only 20 years old and against all odds this local high jumper broke the record when he leapt over a 6’11 high bar, in Perth’s Perry Lakes stadium.
-A feat forever establishing Percy as one of Australia’s most iconic sportsmen.
+In 1962, Gundabooka man Percy Hobson made history by becoming the first Indigenous athlete to win a medal at the Commonwealth Games.
+At just 20 years old, and against all odds, this local high jumper broke the record when he leapt over a 6’11” high bar at Perth’s Perry Lakes Stadium.
+This remarkable achievement forever established Percy as one of

-To pay tribute, his hometown of Bourke, NSW is celebrating Percy Hobson’s achievement by dedicating the Bourke Water Tower as a canvas for a large mural of Percy; a recreation of the iconic photo of Hobson bounding into the air; the moment he earned his first gold medal.
+accomplishment by dedicating the Bourke Water Tower as a canvas or a large mural of Percy—a recreation of the iconic photo capturing Hobson soaring through the air, the moment he secured his first gold medal.